mbcovid19updates/mbcovid19updates.github.io/README.md

 <a name="restrictions"></a>
 ## Current Restrictions

-_Last updated: October 26, 2021_
+_Last updated: December 21, 2021_

-The following restrictions are in effect as of Tuesday, October 5, 2021, at 12:01 am:
+The following restrictions are in effect as of Tuesday, December 21, 2021, at 12:01 am:

 ### Confirmed Cases and Close Contacts